0RYM0S/JovialSonarPlugin/README.md

 `JovialSensor` is designed to communicate with **jovialserver**, a Python language server built with [pygls](https://github.com/openlawlibrary/pygls).
-The server is expected to run locally, and the sensor currently contains a placeholder connection block where analysis requests would be sent.
+For the POC the language server is replaced with a simple file reader but the integration points remain.

 ## Structure

 - `JovialPlugin` registers plugin extensions.
 - `JovialLanguage` declares the language key and file suffix.
-- `JovialSensor` is a placeholder sensor for analysis implementation.
+- `JovialSensor` executes a few demonstration rules.
+- `rules` package contains the example rule implementations.

 Feel free to extend these classes with additional functionality.